 Daily Intermittent Fasting

 Men get the best results following this 16:8 approach.
 You can eat whatever you want within an 8-hour eating window and fast for the remaining 16 hours.
-Typically, a fast period starts with your evening meal at around 8 P.M. until noon the next day.
+Typically, a fasting period starts with your evening meal at around 8 P.M. until noon the next day.
 You can adjust your eating schedule, for example, you could eat all your meals within the time period of 11 AM and 7 PM.
 A frequently asked question is “How often should I do the 16:8 fasting?”
-This is a daily fasting diet plan, so you are expected to do it every day to see the weight loss results.
-Remember intermittent fasting is not a diet, it’s an eating pattern that should be a part of your lifestyle, implemented every day, the lifelong regardless method you choose.
+This is a daily fasting diet plan, so you are expected to do it every day to see weight loss results.
+Remember intermittent fasting is not a diet, it’s an eating pattern that should become a part of your lifestyle.

 Whether you’re a workout beast or just a beginner making your first foray into the world of fitness and dieting – BetterMe has a lot to offer to both newbies and experts!
 Install the app and experience the versatility first-hand!